yvg/yvg.github.io/src/md/drafts/moving-away-from-us-big-tech.md

 Now one year later, we realised that we had deepened our dependency on US providers: Cloudflare, GCP, Supabase, GitHub, LetsEncrypt, Slack, Google Workspace, Anthropic, etc.

-One week ago we set out to move away from US tech.
-I have not yet addressed them all.
-But I'll tell you which dependencies we have moved away from, and what alternatives I have chosen and more importantly why I chose them.
+At the end of August we set out to move away from US tech.
+I have not yet addressed all dependencies.
+But I'll tell you which we have moved away from, and what alternatives I have chosen and more importantly why I chose them.

 ## Hardware